Fortified In The Cloud - The Risk Management Strengths of Cloud Service Providers for the Financial Services Industry

 On one hand, every CSP with which a financial institution has a relationship is responsible for a piece of operational resilience.
 As the CSP is providing the infrastructure, the recoverability of that infrastructure is its responsibility.
 On the other hand, banks must apply that shared resiliency model to their systems that are placed in the cloud.
 Additionally, interdependencies between services present a potential risk.
 If there were an outage for one service, it might have downstream effects on other services.

 Resilience poses further questions.
 Regulators may ask, how does the bank deploy a resilient architecture for its workloads on the CSP’s infrastructure?
 How is the bank handling disaster recovery?
 How is it handling backups?
 Regulators must understand the measures that the bank has taken to protect its resilience when parts of a bank or CSP’s infrastructure are not available.

 Focus on Risk management and controls

 The business model for CSPs is predicated on a model of increased autonomy, security guardrails and Agile development.
-Financial services organisations adhere to a centralised, top-down approach to compliance, whereas CSPs also take a more federated, bottom-up view (i.e., 360 degrees) that ensures all key business and process owners are engaged in compliance and risk management.
+Financial services organizations adhere to a centralized, top-down approach to compliance, whereas CSPs also take a more federated, bottom-up view (i.e., 360 degrees) that ensures all key business and process owners are engaged in compliance and risk management.